armh12/stock_tracker/README.md

 - Get overall price for whole portfolio.
 - Look at all stocks.

-### Planned to add
+### Plan to add

 - State saving in file, loading and dumping the portfolio data.
 - Connection to public API-s for real price.

-Project made in educational purposes.
+Project made for educational purposes.